oberocks/vainglory-base-stats/README.md

 ```

 ### Accessing the Data (as an Asynchronous call)
-Many developers would prefer to call a file of this size Asynchronously to better manage the UX and load times of their applications.
+Many developers would prefer to call a file of this size asynchronously to better manage the UX and load times of their applications.
 To use this method, you would want to store the data as a file on your server, and use a server-side call to get the data and work with it.
-Here's a couple of examples.

-If you're using jQuery in your project, you can call the data like so:
+##### If you're using jQuery in your project, you can call the data like so:
 ```javascript
 // jQuery example of heroes key in use